How to migrate with zodbconvert

 Run a parallel migration

-For large databases, use the Python API with the workers parameter for faster migration:
+For large databases, use multiple worker threads for faster migration:

 from zodb_pgjsonb.storage import PGJsonbStorage